mvestrand/cube-wars/Readme.md

 # Misc.
 Comments
 The OpenAL32.dll was probably intended to be used to add audio, but at that point the project was abandoned.
-The source code seems to be duplicated between the root directory and the src directory, but I've left it as is to avoid breaking anything.
+There are a number of extraneous build artifacts included, and the source code seems to be duplicated between the root directory and the src directory.
+However I've left everything as is to avoid breaking anything.

 # Credit

 The GL, GLFW, and glm code and the included .a and .dll shared libraries are not my work and I take no credit for them.